AllgeierSchweiz/azure-openai-lab/README.md

 An assistant is an AI agent that is designed for a specific purpose.
 It augments the functionality of the Azure OpenAI models.
 The assistant facilitates the integration of third-party tools through custom functions and provides access to a coding environment through the Code Interpreter functionality.
 The exceptional performance of these AI agents is achieved through the utilisation of Threads, which facilitates the management and storage of message history.

+In our case, we will use these assistants to perform data pre-processing sets using the code interpreter functionality, granting the model a Python environment to perform data transformation using `pandas` .

 **_NOTE: It is important to note that Azure OpenAI Assistants are not the only agents that offer these functionalities.
 LangChain presented their own approach with the introduction of LangChain Agents._**

 #### 3.2 Azure OpenAI models being used